pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

 Remember: for the start we just have a very simple version of the plugin.
 We will enhance it below.
 First let‘s talk about the project structure in the file system.

-## The RHQ project structure
+## The RHQ project structure ##

 To make things easier, we will host this plugin just within the RHQ tree.
-So go and check out RHQ from `http://svn.rhq-project.org/repos/rhq`.
+So go and check out RHQ from [its git repo](http://git.fedorahosted.org/git/?p=rhq/rhq.git;a=summary).
 Build the project as described on the build page of the wiki2.
 After that is done, we will start to add our plugin into `modules/plugins/`.
 As an alternative, you can use the skeleton-plugin as described in the wiki – in this case you do not need to check out RHQ completely.

-### Directory layout
+### Directory layout ###

 Create the following directory structure:

 ![Directory structure](assets/directory_layout.png)